schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Invasion

-A corporatist tobacco roasting machine operator claims a bronze bowling at a opening.
+A corporatist tobacco roasting machine operator claims a bronze bowling at an opening.

 ## Breaker